 USL has become the largest organization of elite-level soccer leagues in North America by building on the vision, commitment, and passion of players, fans and investors.
 Now in its third decade of operation, USL continues to be a driving force in the growth of soccer in the United States, Canada and Caribbean.
-USL provides a clearly defined path for the progression of male and female soccer players beginning at the youth level (Super Y-League/NextGen), continuing through the amateur level (PDL/W-League/Super-20/W-20) and up to the professional level, both outdoor and indoor (USL PRO/MISL).
+USL provides a clearly defined path for the progression of male and female soccer players beginning at the youth level (Super Y League), continuing through the amateur level (PDL/W-League/Super-20/W-20) and up to the professional level (USL PRO).
 A platform for countless players to reach for their dreams each year, USL is devoted to developing the sport at the grassroots level in every community across the region.

-USL PRO is the strongest U.S. men’s professional soccer league on and off the field below and in support of Major League Soccer (MLS).
-Focused on league stability and franchise performance longevity, USL PRO features 15 teams, including announced 2014 expansion teams in Oklahoma City and Sacramento.
+USL PRO is the strongest North American men’s professional soccer league on and off the field below and in support of Major League Soccer (MLS).
+Focused on league stability and franchise performance longevity, USL PRO featured 14 teams in 2014, including expansion teams in Los Angeles, Oklahoma City and Sacramento.
+Teams have already been announced for 2015 in Austin, Charlotte, Colorado Springs, Louisville, Montreal, Portland, Salt Lake City, Seattle, St. Louis, Toronto, Tulsa and Vancouver, with more additions expected soon.
 Through aggressive and deliberate growth in adding teams fully capable of meeting USL and US Soccer standards, USL PRO is building a robust, national professional soccer league in a format that promotes the benefits of regional league play.
 In 2013 USL PRO began a groundbreaking, multi-year partnership with MLS that features individual team affiliations, inter-league play, and the opportunity for MLS clubs to field a second team in USL PRO.
 In addition to league play, USL PRO teams compete in the Lamar Hunt U.S. Open Cup as well as various domestic and international exhibitions.
 USL PRO is the longest-standing pro league affiliate member of US Soccer.

-The top developmental men’s league in North America, the 2013 PDL featured 64 teams within four conferences throughout the United States and Canada.
+The proven developmental leader in North American soccer's evolving tiered structure, the PDL featured 64 teams within four conferences throughout the United States and Canada in 2014, including 12 teams affiliated with USL PRO or Major League Soccer clubs.
+The PDL has proven to be an important stepping-stone for top professionals now playing throughout the world, with 70 percent of all MLS draftees having PDL experience.
 The PDL season consists of 14 regular season matches for each team, seven home and seven away, and provides elite collegiate players the opportunity to taste a higher level of competition while maintaining their eligibility.
 In addition to league play, PDL teams compete in the Lamar Hunt U.S. Open Cup as well as various exhibitions.
-The PDL has proven to be an important stepping-stone for top professionals now playing throughout the world.

 As the premier U-20 adult-amateur women’s league in North America, W-20 provides the necessary platform for top 17- to 20-year-olds in the United States and Canada to compete at an elite level, while also serving as a reserve system for professional and senior adult-amateur women’s teams.
 W-20 utilizes the W-League’s operational infrastructure that emphasizes quality ownership, league standards and player development to maintain itself as the leader in under-20 women’s soccer in North America.